lukew1357/SonicPlots/README.md

 This is a Data Sonification Shiny app created as a dissertation project for a degree in Master of Science at the University of Exeter.
 The application was made 'FOR ENHANCING DATA ACCESSIBILITY AND PATTERN RECOGNITION FOR VISUALLY IMPAIRED AND SIGHTED USERS'.

+This application makes use of the following libraries: lubridate, dplyr, tuneR, forecast, fluidsynth and future.

 ## Installation

 Install with: